ArneStenkrona/FractalFun/README.md

 This is a simple fractal demo.
 Choose between Mandelbrot or the Julia set with c = -0.7269 + 0.1889i.

-## What are the Mandelbrot and Julia set?
+## What are the Mandelbrot and Julia sets?

 These are examples of fractal structures generated in the complex plane by means of repeated function iteration.
 This is a very loose explanation.
 For more thorough information, please see: